Access our funds

 What financial help can I get to develop my idea?

-UCL researchers can access a number of funds to help you develop and commercialise your technology.
+UCL researchers have access to a number of translational funding sources that can help you develop and commercialise your technology.
 To apply for any of the funds, contact your business manager, who can advise you on the application process.Find your Business Manager

 UCL Technology Fund

 The UCL Technology Fund (UCLTF) is an early-stage technology investment fund managed by AlbionVC in collaboration with UCLB.
 It invests in intellectual property (IP) commercialisation opportunities arising from UCL’s world-class research base, predominantly in the engineering and life science areas, that have the potential to generate outstanding societal and market impact with resultant financial returns.
 Three types of opportunity can be supported:

 - Proof of Concept Projects – Funds to support the pre-commercial evaluation and development of UCL IP or technology.
 Awards will be up to a maximum of £200k with projects typically having a 6-9 month timeline.

 - Developmental Funding into Therapeutic Licensing Projects – Providing funding of between £500k and £2m to enable UCL project teams to complete pre-clinical work in respect of a promising therapeutic asset.

 - Spinout Companies – Equity investment at Seed and Series A with the potential to invest up to £5m in an opportunity typically via multiple funding rounds.